-Something missing: If you don’t have the right slide, blank the screen with the ‘B’ key and draw something.
+Something missing: If you don’t have the right slide, blank the screen with the ‘B’ key (fade to black) or ‘W’ key (fade to white) and draw something.
 Or just talk instead.

 Humour vs. passion: Be careful with humour in a presentation – it’s not always appropriate and needs to be handled carefully.
 Passion however, is rarely out of place – and is something that can make a real difference.
 Don’t be afraid to show that passion, your enthusiasm, and even your excitement when speaking to prospects.
 If it is genuine, it will make an impact.
 If you think something is great, say that it is great.

 Train your reps: If you can manage it, think about training.
 If you are providing an awesome new sales presentation, consider actually training your reps to use it.
 This sort of practical training goes down well with sales people – people who would rather learn to deliver their particular presentation than sit through soft skills training on stuff like body language.